Norwich, Connecticut

 Norwich (/ˈnɔːrwɪtʃ/ NOR-wich) is a city in New London County, Connecticut, United States.
 The Yantic, Shetucket, and Quinebaug Rivers flow into the city and form its harbor, from which the Thames River flows south to Long Island Sound.
 The city is part of the Southeastern Connecticut Planning Region.
 The population was 40,125 at the 2020 United States Census.
+The Norwich–New London metropolitan area includes 21 towns and 274,055 people.

 History

 The town of Norwich was founded in 1659, on the site of what is now the neighborhood of Norwichtown, by settlers from Saybrook Colony led by Major John Mason, James Fitch, and Lieutenant Francis Griswold.
 They purchased the land "nine miles square" that became Norwich from Mohegan Sachem Uncas.
 One of the co-founders of Norwich was Thomas Leffingwell, who rescued Uncas when surrounded by his Narragansett tribesmen, and whose son established the Leffingwell Inn.
 In 1668, a wharf was established at Yantic Cove.
 Settlement was primarily in the 3 mi area around the Norwichtown Green.
 The 69 founding families soon divided up the land in the Norwichtown vicinity for farms and businesses.

 Until 1786, the town of Norwich encompassed what became known as the "Nine Mile Square".
 Eight Religious Societies were created over the course of the 18th century and in 1786 these were mostly split into new towns, while the Long Society was merged into Preston, Connecticut.